VollRagm/KernelBypassSharp/README.md

 This project is based on my https://github.com/VollRagm/KernelSharp repository.
 The hooked function this example uses has been shared publicly, so Anticheat solutions might detect it.

-This project is not finished yet and non-functional in the current state.
+The most important part of the code is in [Program.cs](https://github.com/VollRagm/KernelBypassSharp/blob/main/KernelBypassSharp/Program.cs).

 # Compiling
 Clone this repository.
 Then run `nuget restore` to restore the required packages.
 Open the build.bat and fix the file paths.